 With the release of a new model of any kind of device reduces the price of the predecessor.
-The same scenarios is with the cameras as the newer models entering the market decreases the price of the older models.
+The same scenarios are with the cameras as the newer models entering the market decreases the price of the older models.

-The most anticipated full frame DSLR of the year 2016, the Nikon D5 was unveiled at CES 2016, but still, there are many things to love about the Nikon D4S and those who are about to make a switch to an ultra high-end model, but don’t have the budget for the D5, should keep an eye out for the D4S.
+The most anticipated full-frame DSLR of the year 2016, the Nikon D5 was unveiled at CES 2016, but still, there are many things to love about the Nikon D4S and those who are about to make a switch to an ultra high-end model, but don’t have the budget for the D5, should keep an eye out for the D4S.

 The Nikon D4S boasts a 51-point AF system including a15 cross-type sensors, 11fps shooting, and a 16.2 million pixel sensor, the D4S is overall a tremendous camera.
-However, most of these specifications have been enhanced in the newer model but still most of the D4S’ features are more than enough for the majority of professional photographers.
+However, most of these specifications have been enhanced in the newer model but still, most of the D4S’ features are more than enough for the majority of professional photographers.

 A decent amount of savings can be made when purchasing a second-hand camera.
-The price above written is for a mint condition D4S, but you can even get a D4S much cheaper if you’re prepared to accept some damage, or a high shutter count.
+The price above written is for a mint condition D4S, but you can even get a D4S much cheaper if you’re prepared to accept some damage or a high shutter count.

 It has a 24.1 million pixel sensor which has no optical low pass filter for maximum detail, an “EXPEED 3” image processor, 6fps shooting, and a native ISO range of ISO 100 to 6400.
-Those who like to capture a wide variety of objects would like this all-round decent camera.
+Those who like to capture a wide variety of objects would like this all-around decent camera.

 People waited a long time for the D300s to get replaced with the newer D500.
 The launch of D500 made the D300s to be available at an absolutely cracking price.

-For less than £250, users can get a second hand D300S.
-It has a sensor of 12.3 million pixels which is to be honest, pretty low as compared to modern standards, but it’s still more than enough to make A3 size prints.
-The 7fps, is also fairly slow by modern standards if you want to shoot sport but great if you only capture landscapes, macros, portraits and so on.
+For less than £250, users can get a second-hand D300S.
+It has a sensor of 12.3 million pixels which is, to be honest, pretty low as compared to modern standards, but it’s still more than enough to make A3 size prints.
+The 7fps is also fairly slow by modern standards if you want to shoot sport but great if you only capture landscapes, macros, portraits and so on.

 With 51 AF points across the frame, the D300s gives a good degree of flexibility, however, the ISO max out at 3200.
 But this isn’t really a problem is you aren’t a low-light shooter.